wellness interior design consultants

 Such interior design ’set pieces’ work especially well in smaller rooms where we as interior design consultants can control the environment completely.

-Opposite is an office quiet room concept that features healthy non-toxic materials, biodesign lampshades, acoustic wall panels made of mycelium, air-purifying plants and standalone air purifiers, bio-based coffee tables and biophilic design floor rugs combined with forest phytoncide aromatherapy and birdsong.
+An office quiet room concept might feature healthy non-toxic materials, biodesign lampshades, acoustic wall panels made of mycelium, air-purifying plants and standalone air purifiers, bio-based coffee tables and biophilic design floor rugs combined with forest phytoncide aromatherapy and birdsong.

 A comprehensive wellbeing strategy for a residential co-living development for example, or an coworking office, now needs to cover not just the physical health but also mental health of a building’s occupants.
 This requires going beyond interior design into the realm of content.